 Survey methodology included literature review to determine resources that are known to exist within the general area and to determine the possible occurrence of sensitive species.
-The review included a search in the California Natural Diversity Database (updated October, 2016).
-Field surveys were initiated in September of 2016.
-Daytime field surveys were conducted on September 13, 14, 15 and the following week on September 19, 20, and 21, 2016.
-Night surveys were conducted on September 14 and 15, 2016.
+The review included a search in the California Natural Diversity Database (updated January, 2017).
+Field surveys were initiated in January of 2017.
+Daytime field surveys were conducted on January 24, 25, 26 2017 and January 29, 30, and 31st of the following week.
+Night surveys were conducted on January 25 and 26 2017.
 Animal surveys were conducted simultaneously with plant surveys.
-In addition, twenty live-animal traps (which capture animals unharmed) for large and small mammals were set within the Project site for twenty-four hour periods on September 14 and 15, 2016.
-Invertebrate sampling was conducted on the evenings of September 14 and 15, 2016.
-Three Bioquip Light Traps were used for attracting and live-capturing flying insects and some terrestrial arthropods.
+In addition, twenty live-animal traps (which capture animals unharmed) for large and small mammals were set within the Project site for twenty-four hour periods on January 25 and 26, 2017.
+Invertebrate sampling was conducted on the evenings of January 24 and 25, 2017.
+Three Bioquip Light Traps were used for attracting and livecapturing flying insects and some terrestrial arthropods.
 Black lights were the attracting mechanism with each trap powered by a 12-volt automobile battery.
 Traps were placed for maximum visibility.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact -------------------------------------- --- ------------------------------------ --------------
+Potentially Less Than Significant Significant with Impact Mitigation Incorporated Less Than Significant Impact No Impact -- ------------------------------------ --------------

-Surveys were conducted by walking east-west transects at 10-yard intervals through the Project site and 100 yards beyond the project boundary except where fences delineated private property.
+Surveys were conducted by walking north-south transects at 10-yard intervals through the Project site and 100 yards beyond the Project boundary.
 The survey techniques used during this assessment have been approved by the U.S. Fish and Wildlife Service for determining the presence or absence of the burrowing owl and desert tortoise and represents an intensive survey effort that resulted in no officially listed or federally protected species being overlooked.

-The elevation of the Project site is approximately 960 feet above sea level.
+The elevation of the Project site is approximately 963 feet above sea level.
 The only natural topographical relief consists of sand hummocks that rise from one to two feet above their base.
-The biological survey found that the Project site is included as part of the desert scrub habitat as described in the CVMSHCP.

-The Mission Creek Interim Channel is west of project and approximately 210 feet from the project site.
-A meandering wash as identified by USGS is approximately 2,050 feet east from the project site.
-The Project specific biological assessment indicates that no blue-line stream (streams or dry washes) were observed in or near the Project site, or observed on the U.S. Geological Topographical Survey Map (USGS).
-Based on these factors, the biological report states that there should be no need to obtain streambed alteration permits from state or federal agencies, and no habitat evaluation or state or federal streambed alteration permits are required.
+The hummocks have been formed by creosote shrubs that interrupt the flow of sand carrying wind coming from the west of the Mission Creek floodplain.
+The Project specific biological assessment indicates there are no naturally occurring springs or permanent aquatic habitats in or near the Project site.
+No blue-line stream (streams or dry washes) are shown on the U.S. Geological Survey (USGS) maps for the Project site nor are there botanical indicators of such corridors.
+The biological report states that there should be no need to obtain streambed alteration permits from state or federal agencies, and no habitat evaluation or state or federal streambed alteration permits are required.

 Soil characteristics are uniform over the entire site.
 Surface soil is composed of windblown alluvium created by persistent winds from the west.
 This process increased in intensity with the drying out of the Coachella Valley at the close of the Pleistocene epoch ending 10,000 years before present.
-Minor surface and extensive subsurface soils consist of comparatively coarse sand with some gravel indicating periods of surface water flow in prehistoric time.
-The presence of sparse and widely scattered boulders also indicates past surface flows.
-Undisturbed desert scrub habitat surrounds the project site, Little Morongo Road forms the western boundary of the site and a graded and unpaved road forms the southern boundary of the site.
+Subsurface soils can be comparatively course sand with some gravel indicating periods of surface water flow in prehistoric time.
+The presence of a few widely scattered boulders also indicates past surface flows.
+Relatively undisturbed desert scrub habitat surround the project site.

-The site appears to be suitable habitat for the Coachella Valley Milk Vetch, Coachella Valley Jerusalem cricket and the Coachella Valley giant sand-treader cricket, even though none of these species were detected.
-The Palm Springs ground squirrel is considered a Species of Special Concern and was observed within the project site boundaries.
+The site may be suitable habitat for the Coachella Valley Milk Vetch, Coachella Valley Jerusalem cricket and the Coachella Valley giant sand-treader cricket, and Palm Springs ground squirrel even though none of these species were detected.
 Each of these organisms is covered under the CVMSHCP and mitigation is provided under the plan through the payment of fees.